 - 1. Inverted Skills: Non airborne skills are allowed (Example: Headstand). - 2.
 Skills with hip over head rotation: - a) With hand support are not allowed while holding poms or props in supporting hand(s).
 (Exception: Forward rolls, backward rolls and the proper use of hands-free poms) See "Hands Free Poms" competition routine guidelines #7. - b) Non airborne skills are allowed and are limited to 3 connected skills.
-Example: 3 consecutive cartwheels are allowed; 4 consecutive cartwheels are not allowed. - c) Airborne skills with hand support may not be airborne in approach but may be airborne in descent if the approach is non-airborne (Clarification: A round off is allowed hands touch the ground before the foot leaves the ground). - d) Airborne skills without hand support are not allowed.
-(Exception: Aerial cartwheels/Side somis not connected to any other skill with hip over head rotation).
-Clarifications: - i) NEW LANGUAGE If a team chooses to use non-hands free poms for aerial cartwheels they must be moved to one hand.
+Example: 3 consecutive cartwheels are allowed; 4 consecutive cartwheels are not allowed. - c) Airborne skills with hand support may not be airborne in approach but may be airborne in descent if the approach is non-airborne (Clarification: A round off is allowed hands touch the ground before the foot leaves the ground). - d) Airborne skills without hand support are not allowed. - a) Aerial cartwheels/Side somis are only permitted in the Advanced Division. - b) NEW LANGUAGE: Simultaneously hip over head rotation are not permitted in any division level. - c) Clarification: Front ariels are not permitted in any division level. - i) If a team chooses to use non-hands free poms for aerial cartwheels they must be moved to one hand.
 If a dancer fails to move both poms to one hand or touches down with the hand that holds both poms during the skill, a penalty will be assessed. - 3.
 Simultaneous tumbling over or under another dancer that includes hip over head rotation by both dancers is not allowed. - 4.
-Dropping (from being completely airborne) to the knee, thigh, back, shoulder, seat, front or head onto the performing surface are not allowed unless the dancer first bears weight on the hand(s) or foot/feet. - 5.
-Landing in a push up position onto the performance surface from a jump in which the legs are in front of the body and swing behind are not allowed.
+Dropping (from being completely airborne) to the knee, thigh, back, shoulder, seat, front or head onto the performing surface are not allowed unless the dancer first bears weight on the hand(s) or foot/feet.

-- 6. Airborne skills without hip over head rotation may not jump from a standing or squatting position with backward momentum landing onto the neck, shoulders and hands. - a) Any kip up motion must initiate from the back/shoulder area touching the ground.
+- 5. Landing in a push up position onto the performance surface from a jump in which the legs are in front of the body and swing behind are not allowed. - 6.
+Airborne skills without hip over head rotation may not jump from a standing or squatting position with backward momentum landing onto the neck, shoulders and hands. - a) Any kip up motion must initiate from the back/shoulder area touching the ground.
 (Note: This rule refers specifically and only to the "kip up"/"rubber band" skill.) - b) Kip ups are not allowed while holding poms or props.
 The proper use of hands-free poms for kip ups is allowed.